quantum-compiler/quartz/experiment/ppo-new/Quarl_Reproduction_Guide.md

 5. Download the checkpoints for AI models and create some folders:

     ```shell
-    # at the root dir of quartz repo
+    # at the root dir of quarl-artifact repo
     git checkout quarl-repro
     cd experiment/ppo-new # this is the folder for Quarl experiments